-. emissions from putrescible feedstock material - municipal solid waste

-II. emissions from waste delivery vehicles
+- I. emissions from putrescible feedstock material municipal solid waste - II. emissions from waste delivery vehicles

 Under 'normal' operational conditions, municipal solid waste is considered to have a moderate odour potential.
-Putrescible and black bag waste is will be direct delivered to the landfill.
+Putrescible and black bag waste will be directly delivered to the landfill.
+Waste sent directly to the landfill for disposal will be carried out in accordance with the Valencia's landfill management procedures.
 No significant change in seasonal odour potential is expected with regard to off-site odour risk.